 - This CRM type simplifies a company’s processes, including marketing, sales, and service automation.
 It’s mostly used to generate leads and then convert those leads into contacts while also collecting those people’s details in order to offer an efficient service and support during the client’s lifecycle:

-- ales automation – establish specific automated standards to gain and retain new clients while also handling the existing customers: quote-to-order management, lead management, sales forecasting, etc.;
+- ales automation – establish specific automated standards to gain and retain new clients while also handling the existing customers: quote-to-order management, lead management, sales CRM forecasting, etc.;

 - Marketing automation – helps you discover the most effective methods to market your company’s products while targeting and approaching potential customers.
 The main element of marketing automation is campaign management: phone calls, social media ads, newsletters, face-to-face meetings, etc.;